On this page

 For most employees, their employer’s SG contributions are part of their salary package and they are made from money that has not yet been taxed.
 When this money goes into your super account, it’s taxed concessionally at the special low rate of 15% (the contributions tax).

-On the other hand, if you decide to make personal contributions into your super account, they will come from money that has already been taxed at your normal tax rate.
-These contributions are called non-concessional (or after-tax) contributions because tax has already been paid or deducted from the money you use to make the contribution.
+On the other hand, if you decide to make personal contributions into your super account, they can come from money that has already been taxed at your normal tax rate.
+These contributions are called non-concessional (or after-tax) contributions because tax has already been paid on the money you use to make the contribution.

 What types of contributions are non-concessional?

 - Personal contributions you make and don’t claim as a tax deduction in your income tax return.
-These are often called ‘voluntary’ contributions and can be either a large lump sum or small regular amounts from your wages or salary.
+These are often called ‘voluntary’ contributions and can be either a large lump sum or small regular amounts.

 What is the non-concessional contributions cap?